HaoguangYang/Mobile_Manipulation_Dev/README.md

 sudo -H pip install numpy pyserial pymysql boto3 twilio opencv-contrib-python pyrealsense2 catkin_make -DCMAKE_BUILD_TYPE=Release
 ```
+If using Python 2, the compatible version of pymysql is 0.x.

-Setup passwordless sudo for the current user: add the following line to `/etc/sudoers` **second line before ending**
+Setup passwordless sudo for the current user: add the following line to `/etc/sudoers` **second line before ending** (Replace username with the actual username)

 ```sh
 username  ALL = (ALL) NOPASSWD: ALL